 Sewage Treatment System Inspection Results Online

-Anyone is now able to view the results of sewage treatment system (STS) inspections performed by the Health District (Hamilton County, excluding the cities of Cincinnati, Norwood, Indian Hill and Springdale).
+Anyone is now able to view the results of sewage treatment system (STS) inspections performed by the Health District (Hamilton County, excluding the cities of Cincinnati, Norwood, and Springdale).
 Please note that inspection results are updated weekly and show the most current inspection at that time of the last update.

 To view the inspection results, use the map below to search for a property address.
 Once a property is displayed, click on the red, green, black or yellow “points” to view the information about the sewage treatment system.